oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

 3. Update your entity with the new node descriptor.
     * This removes the old node descriptor.
 4. Create and submit your Entity Package
-5. Update your validator with the new node artifacts when the Amber Network starts.
+5. Start your node with the new node artifacts when the Amber Network starts.

 ## Prerequisites